ebjornset/DryGen/docs/examples/filtering-mermaid-diagram-content.md

 menubar: examples_menu
 hero_height: is-fullwidth
 ---
-### About these examples
-These examples show how you can control what C# types that will be included in your Mermaid diagrams.
+These examples shows how you can control what C# types that will be included in your Mermaid diagrams.
 Here we will only focus on the Class diagrams, but the filtering capabilities are the same for ER diagrams, so you can use the same filters for those diagrams.

 In the following examples we exclude most of the diagram content details, to make it easier to follow the examples.
-[The Mermaid Class diagram details examples](../mermaid-class-diagram-details/) digs into more details on how to control the content details in your Mermaid Class diagrams and [the Mermaid ER diagram details examples](../mermaid-er-diagram-details/) does the same for Mermaid Er diagrams.
+[The Mermaid Class diagram details examples](../mermaid-class-diagram-details/) digs into more details on how to control the content details in your Mermaid Class diagrams and
+[the Mermaid ER diagram details examples](../mermaid-er-diagram-details/) does the same for Mermaid Er diagrams.

-All these examples uses the assembly for generating Mermaid diagram from C# code using reflection `DryGen.MermaidFromCSharp.dll` as `--input-file`.
+All these examples uses `DryGen.MermaidFromCSharp.dll` (the assembly for generating Mermaid diagram from C# code using reflection ) as `--input-file`.
 They also uses the same `--output-file` options, to give you an idea of how to control the generated representation by using the highlighted options.

-The `--direction` option in the examples are choosen by trial and error.
+The `--direction` option used in the examples are choosen by trial and error.
 ### Example one: No filtering
 Most C# codebases will soon contain a lot of types, so a class diagram without any filters can be far to detailed to be of any practical use.
 #### The commandline